kaycix/humboldtnativeplants/index.md

 public_gardens:
   - image_path: /assets/images/cnps/garden/flower.jpg
+    image_caption: CK Photography
     title: "Visit Native Plant Gardens"
     excerpt: "Browse pictures and plant lists from local native plant gardens for ideas and inspiration - from Eureka to Trinidad.
-Explore the wide variety of native plant landscapes that are sustainable and promote biodiversity, while still reflecting the unique ideals  of their creators."
+Explore the wide variety of native plant landscapes that are sustainable and promote biodiversity, while still reflecting the unique preferences  of their creators."
     url: "/gardens"
     btn_label: "READ MORE &#8594;"

 wildlife_gardens:
   - image_path: /assets/images/cnps/garden/ladybug.jpg
+    image_caption: CK Photography
     title: "Gardening for Wildlife"
     excerpt: "Discover native plants that will attract pollinators and benefit other wildlife in your area.
 Pristine lawns and exotic gardens are beautiful but often otherwise lifeless.
 A native plant garden will be alive with the sounds and movements of bees, butterflies and birds."
     url: "/wildlife"
+    btn_label: "READ MORE &#8594;"

+landscaping:
+  - image_path: /assets/images/arcata_marsh/garden/flower_feature_row.jpg
+    image_caption: LJ Photography
+    title: "Practical Landscaping with Natives"
+    excerpt: "Native plants can fulfill traditional landscaping requirements - while also being a more practical and low-maintenance option."
+    url: "/landscaping"
     btn_label: "READ MORE &#8594;"

 where_to_buy: